hexlet-components/ru-my-first-pullrequest/README.md

 Hello im jhon from Colombia
 Hell
 Hello from Kuzbass:)
+Hello from Losino-Petrovskiy, Moscow region.
+Prived
+Heya!
+Hello from Arzamas!
+Hello from Belaya Kalitva!privetik
+Hello from Komsomolsk-on-Amur
+Hello from Kazan
+ !HELLO KORYAZMA!
-Hello from Yaroslavl
+Hello from Max
-Hello from NCH
+Hello from Yar